YingHongTham/wormwiring/README.md

 - apps/include/floatingdialog.js: library for floating window used in apps to display stuff e.g. Cell Selector, Help Dialog etc.
+- apps/include/floatingdialog-alt.js:
-- apps/include/floatingdialog-alt.js: arguably better (but still incomplete) floating window, plan to make it replace floatingdialog.js (better because user can drag with mouse;
+  floating window, meant to replace floatingdialog.js (better because user can drag with mouse,
+	and much cleaner, I think;
-  incomplete because should add option to have 'modal-background', and also to add nice buttons)
+  incomplete because should add option to add nice buttons.
+	currently only neuronVolume uses floatingdialog.js

-- apps/include/importers.js: deals with menu items on the left of apps, still used by neuronVolume, but in neuronMaps has been just written into importerapp-alt.js
+- apps/include/importers.js: deals with menu items on the left of apps, still used by neuronVolume, but in neuronMaps has been just written into importerapp.js

 - apps/include/spectrum: probably for color selection, but unclear if still used (probably still in neuronVolume)

 JS files that essentially act as data, most should be updated if databases are updated:
-- apps/include/cellLists-alt.js: list of cells grouped by database (series) and cell type (neuron/muscle)
+- apps/include/cellLists.js: list of cells grouped by database (series) and cell type (neuron/muscle)

 - apps/include/wa_link.js: provides a function that,
   given a cell name, returns the WormAtlas link

-- apps/include/plotParams.js: some parameters like min/max coords that help to adjust cell position in neuronMaps
+- apps/include/plotParams.js: values used to convert
+	coordinates obtained from MySQL tables into viewer in neuronMaps;
+	in particular, gives the right scaling so x,y,z are in the correct ratio.

-- apps/neuronMaps/include/helpDialogItems.js
+- apps/neuronMaps/include/helpDialogItems.js:
+	text for Help dialog

 **App-specific files**, grouped by apps, as named in the Emmonslab page

 Synapse/Partner List:
-- apps/listViewerAlt/include/build_listViewer_alt.js:
+- apps/listViewer/include/build_listViewer.js:
 	entry point for listViewer,
 	variables are initiliazed here,
 	reads url parameters and preloads
-- apps/listViewerAlt/include/importerapp-alt.js:
+- apps/listViewer/include/importerapp.js:
 	provides ImporterApp class,
 	which interacts with html to allow user to select database/cells,